plenigo/plenigo.github.io/pages/custom_integration/paywall.md

 use plenigo\services\UserService;

-//Configure the PHP SDK: The secret(e.g.QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj) and the company id(e.g. 12NuCmdZUTRRkQiCqP2Q) from the plengio backend.
+//Configure the PHP SDK: The secret(e.g.Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddpl) and the company id(e.g. 23NuCmdPoiRRkQiCqP9Q) from the plengio backend.
-\plenigo\PlenigoManager::configure("QrrDfmzRQcQie3Pp3twzNP8LHsV78TngrY5TTvj", "12NuCmdZUTRRkQiCqP2Q", false);
+\plenigo\PlenigoManager::configure("Q11DfmzRQcQie3Pp3twzKO32HsV78TngrY2ddpl", "23NuCmdPoiRRkQiCqP9Q", true);
 // The_product_id from the plenigo backend.
 $productId = "EgLUrT56328991046641";
 // This method returns true if the user has already bought the product.